nkb-bd/fluent-form-developers-docs/src/hooks/filters/_miscellaneous_filters.md

 <explain-block title="fluentform/has_hcaptcha">

-You can Ttoggle Hcaptcha using this filter.
+You can toggle Hcaptcha using this filter.

 **Parameters**